Amber Sutliff, licensed mental health counselor in the state of florida

 About me:

-I am passionate about helping others overcome eating disorders and trauma due to my own lived experience with them, and my own therapeutic work that showed me I am more than them.
+I am passionate about helping others reconnect with themselves and find more empowerment in their lives due to my own lived experience and my own therapeutic work that showed me I am more than my mental health challenges.

 I was born and raised in south Florida and completed both my Bachelors in Psychology and my Masters in Clinical Mental Health Counseling at Florida Atlantic University.